Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 "There's no one around this area who believes for two seconds that the steel mills are coming back, because we all watched them flatten. ...
 They're gone," he said.
 "But what they see is the rich getting richer and no opportunity for them to go to work."

-Jennings, a Bernie Sanders supporter during the primaries, said the only way his party can start winning again is by adopting a more progressive economic agenda.
+Jennings, a Sanders supporter during the primaries, said the only way his party can start winning again is by adopting a more progressive economic agenda.

 "I think we've left a lot of people behind by this belief in trade," Jennings said.
 "I think it's time for the progressives to reclaim the party."

-He added that in a year when people wanted to shake up the system, Clinton was the poster-child for the status quo.
-Plus, he added, she didn't have credibility among many voters on issues, like income inequality and wage stagnation, because of her flip-flop on the Trans-Pacific Partnership.
+He added that in a year when people wanted to shake up the system, Clinton was the poster child for the status quo.
+Plus, he added, she didn't have credibility among many voters on issues like income inequality and wage stagnation, because of her flip-flop on the Trans-Pacific Partnership.

 Jennings, like Sanders, thinks the party needs to focus on working-class issues above all else.